Olena Kravatska

+Olena Vitaliyivna Kravatska (Олена Віталіївна Краватська; born 22 June 1992) is a Ukrainian sabre fencer.
+She is an Olympic champion and silver medallist in the team sabre event.
+Kravatska won the gold medal in the team sabre event at the 2024 Summer Olympics and the silver medal in the team sabre event at the 2016 Summer Olympics.
+She is also a World Championships silver and bronze medallist, European Games champion, and European Championships silver and two-time bronze medallist in the team sabre.

 Career

-Kravatska won a silver medal in the 2010 Junior European Championships and a team gold medal the same year in the Junior World Championships.
+Kravatska won a silver medal in the 2010 Junior European Championships and a team gold medal that same year at the Junior World Championships.

-In the 2013–14 season she took part in her first major competition amongst seniors.
-At the European Championships in Strasbourg, she ranked 2nd after the pools and received a bye.
+In the 2013–14 season she took part in her first major senior competitions.
+At the 2014 European Championships in Strasbourg, she ranked 2nd after the pools and received a bye.
 She was then defeated in the table of 32 by Germany's Sibylle Klemm and finished 17th.
-At the World Championships in Kazan, she was defeated in the table of 64 by Olympic silver medal Sofiya Velikaya.
+At the 2014 World Championships in Kazan, she was defeated in the table of 64 by Olympic silver medalist Sofiya Velikaya.
 In the team event, she was selected as reserve into the Ukrainian team.
-They defeated first Japan, then South Korea before falling 44–45 to the United States.
+The team first defeated Japan, then South Korea before falling 44–45 to the United States.
 Ukraine overcame Italy in the small final to earn a bronze medal.

 In the 2014–15 season Kravatska climbed her first World Cup with a bronze medal in the Orléans World Cup.